CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications

 These generated rules are stored in a dedicated section of the memory module and are prioritized during the ``Knowledge-driven Repair" tier of the dynamic adjustment process.
-This creates a negative feedback loop, allowing the agent to learn from its mistakes and provide a robust repair strategy when errors occur, thereby significantly reducing the latency and token costs associated with repetitive LLM querying.
+This creates a negative feedback loop that allows the agent to learn from its mistakes and provide a robust repair strategy when errors occur, significantly reducing the latency and token costs associated with repetitive LLM querying.

-Through the dual mechanisms of solidifying successes into templates and distilling failures into repair rules, the CangLing-KnowFlow agent systematically transforms its episodic experiences into durable, procedural knowledge ($\mathcal{K}_{evo}$), enabling it to evolve and increase its accuracy over time.
+Through the dual mechanism of solidifying successes into templates and distilling failures into repair rules, the CangLing-KnowFlow agent can systematically transform its episodic experiences into durable procedural knowledge ($\mathcal{K}_{evo}$), enabling it to evolve and increase its accuracy over time.